Walkthrough: Setting Up and Invoicing Sales Prepayments

 Type No. Quantity Item 1896-S 1 Item 1900-S 1

 By default, the prepayment fields on the sales line are hidden.
-To display the fields you must personalise the page.
-For more information, see To start personalising a page through the Personalising banner.
+To display the fields you must personalize the page.
+For more information, see To start personalizing a page through the Personalizing banner.

 Verify that the Prepayment % field on the line with item 1900-S contains 30.
 The default value was taken from the sales header, which was populated from the customer card.

 The Prepayment % field on the line with item 1896-S contains 40.
 40 is the percentage you entered on the Sales Prepayment Percentages page for item 1896-S and customer 20000.